 Stored energy device.
 Improper release of springs can result in serious personal injury.
 Springs should be removed by an authorized technician.

-- Always disengage the spreader spinner and close the hopper gate before maintaining or storage. - Empty the fertilizer hopper before lifting or tilting the machine for maintenance or storage.
+- Always disengage the sprayer pump and spreader spinner and close the hopper gate before maintaining or storage. - Empty the sprayer tank and fertilizer hopper before lifting or tilting the machine for maintenance or storage.

 Periodic Service Intervals

 Daily Inspections: